akshaydeo/blog/_posts/2017-12-23-How-did-I-improve-latency-by-700-percent-using-syncPool.markdown

 - Reference counter specifically does the job of thread safe reference counting
 - Along with that, it puts back the instance associated with the counter into the pool as soon as the reference count becomes zero
 - Reset function ideally resets all the members of the instance of an object.
-- This is necessary in most of the practical use case
+- This is necessary in most of the practical use cases
 	- Consider the following struct

 	```go